Italian legislation

 become a member?

-Find out how to become a member of the most important Italian Extended Producer Responsibility system for the management of WEEE, Battery, Packaging and tobacco products Producers.
+Find out how to become a member of the most important Italian Extended Producer Responsibility system for the management of WEEE, Batteries, Packaging, Tobacco and Textile Products.
 A single service for every need.